 Building and Hosting a Hexo Site with Cloudflare Pages

-Since I applied for Cloudflare Pages testing qualification on February 9, 2021, there has been a resounding silence.
-After nearly a month, on March 6, 2021, in the wee hours, I finally received the notification of my application’s approval.
+Since applying for Cloudflare Pages testing qualification on 2021.02.09, there has been no news.
+Today, on 2021.03.06 in the early morning, I finally received the notification that the application has been approved.

-Due to the time difference, I received the approval notification in the early morning Beijing time, so it wasn’t until the afternoon that I got to experience it.
-The verdict: simple and convenient.
+Due to the time difference, I received the approval notification in the early morning Beijing time, so it wasn’t until the afternoon that I experienced it.
+Conclusion of the experience: simple and convenient.

 cloudflare-pages-application-passed

-Cloudflare Pages is a website deployment platform that uses JAMstack, similar to GitHub Pages.
-Both are static site deployment platforms.
+Cloudflare Pages is a JAMstack website deployment platform, similar to GitHub Pages, both are static site deployment platforms.

 Cloudflare Pages is a JAMstack platform for frontend developers to collaborate and deploy websites.